grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 # otelcol.processor.k8sattributes

-`otelcol.processor.k8sattributes` accepts telemetry data from other `otelcol` components and modifies attributes of a span, log, or metric based on Kubernetes info.
+`otelcol.processor.k8sattributes` accepts telemetry data from other `otelcol` components and adds Kubernetes metadata to the resource attributes of spans, logs, or metrics.

 > **NOTE**: `otelcol.processor.k8sattributes` is a wrapper over the upstream
 > OpenTelemetry Collector `k8sattributes` processor.
 Bug reports or feature requests